Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Methods

 \paragraph{Function regression with heuristic architectures.} Ten multivariate equations are drawn from the Feynman dataset \citep{Udrescu:2019mnk,10.5555/3495724.3496132}.
 For each function \(f\), inputs \(\bm{x}_i\in(-1,1)^{d}\) are sampled uniformly and noisy targets are generated as

 where $\mu_f$ is the mean value of $f(\bm{x})$ over the input domain.
 Each dataset comprises 1,000 training and 1,000 test points.

-Three model classes are compared: \begin{enumerate}[label=\roman*.] \item \textbf{KAN.} Hidden‐layer shapes are adopted from the best settings reported in Table~2 of \citet{liu2024kan}.
-The grid number $G$ is extended over $\{5,10,\dots,50\}$. \item \textbf{QKAN.} The same layer counts and widths as in the corresponding KANs are employed.
-Data re-uploading repetition number $r$ is extended over $\{3,6,\dots,30\}$. \item \textbf{MLP.} A fixed hidden‐layer width of 5 is used, with depths chosen from $\{3,5,10\}$. \end{enumerate} All parameters are initialized at random and optimized via L-BFGS \citep{Liu1989OnTL} for 200 epochs.
-For each combination of architecture and extension hyperparameter, five independent runs are performed; the lowest test RMSE is reported in \cref{tab:main_table,tab:reg-param}.
+Three model classes are compared: \begin{enumerate}[label=\roman*.] \item \textbf{KAN.} Hidden‐layer shapes are adopted from the best settings reported in Table~2 of ref.~\cite{liu2024kan}.
+The grid number $G$ is extended over $\{5, 10,\dots,50\}$. \item \textbf{QKAN.} The same layer counts and widths as in the corresponding KANs are employed.
+Data re-uploading repetition number $r$ is extended over $\{3,6,\dots,30\}$. \item \textbf{MLP.} A fixed hidden-layer width of 5 is used, with depths chosen from $\{3,5,10\}$. \end{enumerate} All parameters are initialized at random and optimized via L-BFGS \citep{Liu1989OnTL} for 200 epochs.
+For each combination of architecture and extension hyperparameter, five independent runs are performed; \cref{tab:main_table,tab:reg-param} report mean $\pm$ standard deviation of the selected setting.

-\paragraph{Function regression with empirical architectures.} To further assess performance without prior knowledge of layer shapes, a broader benchmark of 66 equations is selected from the Feynman dataset (see Appendix \cref{tab:com_reg}).
+\paragraph{Function regression with empirical architectures.} To further assess performance without prior knowledge of layer shapes, a broader benchmark of 66 equations is selected from the Feynman dataset (see \cref{sec:sup_fig3_details,tab:com_reg}).
 Datasets are constructed as above, with inputs restricted to avoid singularities and 10\% additive noise.

-Model families and hyperparameter sweeps are defined as follows: \begin{enumerate}[label=\roman*.] \item \textbf{KAN.} Five hidden‐layer depths $\{2,3,4,5,6\}$ are tested with fixed width 5, and grid number $G\in\{5,10,15,20,25\}$. \item \textbf{QKAN.} Depths match those of KAN, with width 5; data re-uploading repetition number $r\in\{3,6,9,12,15\}$. \item \textbf{MLP.} Width is fixed to 5, and depths vary over $\{2,3,4,5,6\}$. \end{enumerate} Training is performed as above.
+Model families and hyperparameter sweeps are defined as follows: \begin{enumerate}[label=\roman*.] \item \textbf{KAN.} Five hidden-layer depths $\{2,3,4,5,6\}$ are tested with fixed width 5, and grid numbers $G\in\{5,10,15,20,25\}$. \item \textbf{QKAN.} Depths match those of KAN, with width 5; data-re-uploading repetitions $r\in\{3,6,9,12,15\}$. \item \textbf{MLP.} Width is fixed to 5, and depths vary over $\{2,3,4,5,6\}$. \end{enumerate} Training is performed as above.
 For each hyperparameter combination, five random seeds are used and the best test RMSE is recorded.
 Results are presented in \cref{fig:loss}.

 \paragraph{Image classification.}

 We evaluate the classification performance of QKAN, KAN, and MLP modules on three datasets: MNIST~\citep{mnist}, CIFAR-10, and CIFAR-100~\citep{krizhevsky2009learning}.
 MNIST consists of $28\times28$ grayscale digits, while CIFAR-10 and CIFAR-100 consist of $32\times32$ RGB natural images.
 All datasets are normalized such that pixel values are centered at 0.5 with a standard deviation of 0.5.